scottspace/scottspace.github.io/_posts/2019-05-09-hellocolor.md

 which it would be impossible to perceive colors -- is illustrated here by juxtaposing a number of color combinations.
 Our perception of color is affected by colors near it.

 Place your mouse over the red rectangle.
-Moving left or shift controls the size of the color field.
+Moving left or right controls the size of the color field.
 Moving up and down shifts the hue.